mosquito/aiofile/README.rst

 * ``def tell()`` - returns current file pointer position
 * ``async def readline(size=-1, newline="\n")`` - read chunks until
   newline or EOF.
+  Suboptimal for small lines because doesn't reuse read buffer.
+  When you want to read file by lines please avoid to use ``async_open`` use ``LineReader`` instead.

 ``Reader`` and ``Writer``